Jessie Allen

 Professor of Law

 Professor Jessie Allen teaches jurisprudence, legal ethics, and property.
 Much of her scholarship considers how traditional legal authorities and practices can be reimagined to contribute to a socially progressive rule of law.
 A current project argues that conventional property doctrine can be read to accommodate more-than-human personhood.
 Another article proposes that formal doctrinal reasoning might have psychological effects that could distance judges from their usual subjective outlooks.
-And a recent book chapter reinterprets and defends Blackstone’s declaratory theory of common law as a kind of legal ritual.
+A recent book chapter reinterprets and defends Blackstone’s declaratory theory of common law as a kind of legal ritual.

-Professor Allen’s writing and teaching is informed by her experience as a litigator and civil rights advocate.
-Before coming to Pitt in 2010, Professor Allen worked for several national public interest organizations and at the U.S. Department of Justice, where she was a Bristow Fellow in the Office of the Solicitor General, the branch of DOJ that handles the federal government’s cases in the U.S. Supreme Court.
+Allen’s writing and teaching are informed by her experience as a litigator and civil rights advocate.
+Before coming to Pitt in 2010, Allen worked for several national public interest organizations and at the U.S. Department of Justice, where she was a Bristow Fellow in the Office of the Solicitor General, the branch of DOJ that handles the federal government’s cases in the U.S. Supreme Court.
 As a senior attorney for Advancement Project, a racial justice organization, she litigated voting rights cases in swing states.
 Before that, she was a staff attorney at the Brennan Center for Justice at NYU School of Law, where her practice focused on challenging state laws that bar voting because of criminal conviction.
-Her voting rights practice made clear to Professor Allen that the U.S. legal system suffers from racial bias, a problem that she revisited from a different angle in her recent article, Lawyers for White People.
+Her voting rights practice made clear to Allen that the U.S. legal system suffers from racial bias, a problem that she revisited from a different angle in her recent article, Lawyers for White People.

-Professor Allen received her doctorate in law (JSD) from Columbia University, where she was a Heffernan Fellow, and her JD (summa cum laude) from Brooklyn Law School.
+Allen received her doctorate in law (JSD) from Columbia University, where she was a Heffernan Fellow, and her JD (summa cum laude) from Brooklyn Law School.
 After graduating from law school, she clerked for Judge Pierre N. Leval, on the U.S. Court of Appeals for the Second Circuit, and Judge Edward R. Korman, of the U.S. District Court for the Eastern District of New York.
 She holds a BFA in theater from New York University.

-Professor Allen is the author of the blog, Blackstone Weekly, which explores how the iconic eighteenth-century legal treatise, William Blackstone’s Commentaries on the Laws of England, can illuminate twenty-first-century law and culture.
+Allen is the author of the blog, Blackstone Weekly, which explores how the iconic eighteenth-century legal treatise, William Blackstone’s Commentaries on the Laws of England, can illuminate twenty-first-century law and culture.

-Key/Recent Publications
+Recent Publications

 Books & Chapters